Fiction about family life as psychotherapy

 “Get off and piss on it and it’ll go faster”, shouted one of the boys.

-They couldn’t have expected what happened next.
-Moira pulled on her back brake, first; and then her front, and the bike stopped, to a screeching of brake rubber on chrome-plated steel, within two or three yards of the point at which the instruction had been made.
+They could not have expected what happened next.
+Moira pulled on her back brake, first; and then her front, and the bike stopped, to a screeching of brake rubber on chrome-plated steel, within two or three yards of the point at which the instruction had been shouted.
 She got off, laid the bike down on the dusty, tarmacked road, pulled up her loose dress, and dropped her knickers.
 Bending low, she began to piss on the back gear wheel.
 When she looked up, the boys were clearly in a state of high arousal.
 She loved that feeling of power.
-She got up; stuck her tongue out at the taller one, who had called out the challenge; remounted her bike; and rode off down the hill.
+She got up, stuck her tongue out at the taller one, who had called out the challenge; remounted her bike, and rode off down the hill.

 No such excitement came into her life these days.
 She hadn’t slept with the Old Man for eight years: ever since he realized that Aileen could not have been his child.
-Terry Lynch, her most recent and main lover, never came to see her anymore, because he’d got very bad piles, which made it difficult to walk.
-Declan Cummins was afraid to show his face, in case the Old Man killed him, since she had had to tell him that Declan made her pregnant (against her will) one evening when he drove her home from work at the Nurse’s house.
+Terry Lynch, her most recent and main lover, never came to see her anymore, because he had very bad piles, which made it difficult to walk.
+Declan Cummins was afraid to show his face, in case the Old Man killed him, since she had had to tell her husband that it was Declan who made her pregnant (against her will) one evening when he drove her home from work at the Nurse’s house.
 Kevin Jenkins had lost interest in her; and Sergeant Kelly never came near her anymore; not since his wife came out of hospital and he didn’t need her as a child minder or a stand-in lover in his new situation.

-She pulled the big pink nightdress over her head, and put on her large bra – which she always removed for comfort – and dressed as quickly as she could.
-She went down to the bathroom, at the back of the ground floor, and washed her face.
+She pulled the big pink nightdress over her head, and put on her sizeable bra, which she always removed for comfort; and dressed as quickly as she could.
+She went down to the toilet, for a quick visit; and then into the bathroom, at the back of the ground floor, and washed her face.
 Then, when she checked the clock in the front room, she found it was almost 7.30.
 Time to go and wake Christopher.

-Christopher always slept in the locked bedroom of his father, because he couldn’t be trusted to stay away from Aileen, who was just eight years old.
-He also couldn’t be trusted to resist molesting the younger boys.
-The Old Man locked his bedroom door after he left the room each morning, and Moira, who had a spare key, had to let Christopher out to go to work, around 7.30 each morning.
+Christopher always slept in the locked bedroom of his father, because he could not be trusted to stay away from Aileen, who was just eight years old.
+He also could not be trusted to resist molesting the younger boys.
+The Old Man locked his bedroom door after he left his room each morning, and Moira, who had a spare key, had to let Christopher out to go to work, around 7.30 each morning.

 But, on this occasion, she was thrown into a frozen state.
 For in the lock, she could clearly see the Old Man’s key; still jutting out of the door, instead of being in his pocket, at work.
 This had never happened before, in the two years that Christopher had been sleeping in the Old Man’s room.
 What could this mean?